J-Wachs/BlazorQGRowClassWA/README.md

 If your project is at .NET 7, 8 or 9 you can have the same functionality by using the workaround shown in this repo.

-The service has been developed in .NET 9.
+The project has been developed in .NET 9.

 For all the details, please look at the source code for the Weather.razor component.
 Everything is explained in comments.